makeyourownmaker/ParametricWeatherModel/README.md

       * Currently accepting all positive values
     * Find reasonable upper and lower limits for ground and surface temperatures
       * Currently not using range checks for temperatures
-  * Add output to CSV file
-    * For default and verbose modes
-    * Create file if it does not exist
-    * Append to file if it already exists

 * Sensitivity analysis:
   * It would be interesting (but possibly overkill) to look at